Point-Supervised Facial Expression Spotting with Gaussian-Based Instance-Adaptive Intensity Modeling: Experiments

 \textbf{Pseudo-label results.} To provide an intuitive illustration, we present qualitative results of pseudo-labels in Fig.~\ref{label}.
 The results demonstrate that the pseudo-apex frames detected by the GIM are more close to ground-truth than using point labels.
 Furthermore, GIM can precisely estimate the duration of expression instances, enabling the assignment of reliable soft pseudo-labels.

 \textbf{Intensity score results of an entire video.} As shown in Fig.~\ref{intresult}, we present the expression intensity score results for an entire video.
-The results indicate that our method effectively suppresses neutral noise while preserving the intensity of expressions, demonstrating its capability to distinguish between expression and neutral frames.
+The results indicate that our method effectively suppresses neutral noise while preserving the intensity of expressions, demonstrating its capability to distinguish between expression and neutral frames in most cases.
+However, some MEs with extremely low intensity may still be difficult to detect, as their intensity scores are weak and nearly indistinguishable from neutral motion fluctuations.
+These cases illustrate that distinguishing extremely subtle MEs from neutral noise remains an inherent challenge in ME spotting.

 \textbf{Feature space analysis on an entire video.} We also present qualitative results in the feature space for two example videos, as shown in Fig.~\ref{PCA}.
 We use Principal Component Analysis (PCA) to examine the feature distribution of all frames in an entire video.
 Each individual color represents a ground-truth expression instance, while black represents neutral frames.
 It can be observed that each expression instance follows a Gaussian distribution, with the pseudo-apex frame positioned near the center, demonstrating the effectiveness of our proposed GIM.